wp-plugins/wp-post-type-meta/readme.txt

 None yet!

 == Changelog ==

+= 0.4 =
+* Add post type meta menu item to all post types not just public ones.

 = 0.3 =
 * Changed the way in which meta values are saved.
 Less complex now!